akerge/php-lab-one/php-mysql-lab-06-04-2018.md

 * Replace the `url` to point to `application/registerHandler.php`, since we change the project structure

-* Fill the registration form, submit and check the database table `users` to verify data is inserted.
+* Fill the registration form, submit and check the table `users` in the db, to verify that the data was inserted correctly.